 The Sad Reality:

-For the sad reality is that people with disabilities have to face many closed doors of rejection before finding their vocation.
+For the sad reality is that people with disabilities have to face many closed doors before finding their vocation.
 And again the alarming reality is that most religious orders will not except men and women with physical or mental disabilities, due to the community’s rule of life or lack of resources to care for such individuals.
 But why does it have to be this way for people with limitations?
 The question constantly comes to mind, how do we educate religious orders about bringing inclusion within their communities, where discernment would be based on if a person matches the charism and rule of life, rather than based on the broad assumptions of a disability.
 And again how can we bring hope for people with disabilities who have a deep desire to fully consecrate themselves to the Lord?

 But the reality is that many religious orders prematurely close the door on anyone who is different and does not fit their mold.
 In addition, the salvation message gets forgotten through such actions of rejection.
 For who did Jesus call to be his disciples?
 Was it not the tax collectors, the doubters, the thieves, the prideful, the prostitutes, and even The traders?
 He called Peter to be the first Pope, even though at the crucifixion he would deny Jesus.
 He even called Judas to be his disciple, even though later he would betray Jesus into the hands of those who wanted to kill him.
 And still he call Paul, one of the greatest and most zealous persecutors and murderers of the believers to be one of the greatest apostles of the faith.
 Jesus did not call the qualified, rather he equipped some of the greatest sinners into becoming some of the greatest saints.